anna099/hegel/actualisation/1-ethos.md

-The launch into active reason is a little bewildering, as the subject is no longer a lonely adventurer who occasionally interacts with an Other in the form of a master, a priest, or a criminal; now, 'the *realm of ethical life* opens itself up.'[^15] This is a realm of (some kind of) community: namely, a society of 'individuals in their self-sufficient *actuality*', possessing reason and an awareness of other individuals around them.
+The launch into active reason is a little bewildering, as the subject is no longer a lonely adventurer who occasionally interacts with an Other in the form of a master, a priest, or a criminal; now, 'the *realm of ethical life* opens itself up.'[^15] This is a realm of not just a single Other, but an entire community (a '*polis*', perhaps): namely, a society of 'individuals in their self-sufficient *actuality*', possessing reason and an awareness of other individuals around them.
 'Ethical life' is *Sittlichkeit*, a central term in Hegel's philosophy, deriving from *Sitte* which can be translated into the Greek term *ethos*.
-Ethical life, for Hegel, can be understood simply as the '**spiritual** *unity* of the essence of those individuals' that make up a society.[^16]
+Ethical life, for Hegel, can be understood simply as the '**spiritual** *unity* of the essence of those individuals' that make up a society.[^16] Kalkavage points out that while, in the *Self-Consciousness* chapter, 'the self waged war on thinghood', and in the *Reason* chapter, thinghood and objectivity was 'something to be desired in a positive sense', with the birth of the free individual, the 'subject now desires *inter*-subjectivity' -- that is, a **recognition** of subjectivity in its objects (namely, other individuals).[^17] Hegel describes this inter-subjectivity in some detail, and shows that it has a co-constitutive relationship with ethical life.

+> In the life of a people, the concept of the actualization of self-conscious
+> reason has in fact its consummate reality, namely, where in the
+> self-sufficiency of the *other*, each intuits its complete *unity* with the
+> other, or where I have for an object this free *thinghood* of an other, which
+> is the negative of myself and which I simply find before me, as *my*
+> being-for-*myself*.[^18]

+What Hegel means in this remark is that, in ethical life, multiple individuals find *unity in difference*.
+I can recognise an Other as an individual in her own right, because we are both living in the same ethos.
+In this regard, Hegel suggests, we can understand ethical life metaphorically as 'light [that] shatters into stars as innumerable luminous points, each shining by its own light'.[^19] Or, as Inwood suggests, the relationship between ethical life and individuals is comparable to the difference, in Saussure's linguistics, between *langue* (language as such, the rules and conventions of language) and *parole* (the concrete linguistic utterances of an individual).
+There is no *langue* without *parole*, and vice versa; in the same way, there are no free individuals outside of ethical life, and no ethical life without free individuals.[^20] More specifically, ethical life as the 'universal substance' of society is identified by Hegel as the 'doing' of the individuals, 'the work which is brought forth by themselves'; thus, he recognises that the *actualisation* of the individual is essential to the cultivation of ethos.

+The interdependence of the individual and the totality of ethical life runs as deep as the most basic, singular functions of the human being, Hegel argues.
+The individual's 'commonest functions', he writes, are social not only in their *form* but also in their content: 'the individual's *labor* for his needs is a satisfaction of the needs of others as much as it is of his own needs, and the satisfaction of his own needs is something he attains only through the labor of others.'[^21] Now, Aristotle had recognised the intrinsic link between basic human functions and the functions of society: early in his *Politics*, he suggests that complex social institutions (like the State) emerge from the simplest forms of human interactions which themselves are based on humanity's 'natural desire to leave behind an image of themselves'.[^22] So, for Aristotle, ethical life can in some way be traced back to the reproductive desire of individuals.